On this page

 The Used column displays your elastic usage to date.

-In each one of your invoices, the Summary By Project and Summary By Service sections lists your usage in terms of USD.
+In each one of your invoices, the Summary By Project and Summary By Service tables list your usage in terms of USD.

-The Monthly Commitment section compares your subscription commitment to your usage during the invoice period.
+The pop-up informational card opens that shows the details of your monthly commitment for your subscription.
+This card compares your subscription commitment to your usage during the invoice period.
 You are charged the greater of your monthly commit or your usage.
 Unused credits are applied to cover overages during the term of your subscription.

 With a subscription, you receive two invoices each month: